-Miyazaki Prefecture is located in the southeast of Kyushu Island.
-It is characterized by a mild climate with long hours of sunshine throughout the year, and the sight of phoenix trees lining the streets is tropical itself.
+Miyazaki Prefecture is a prefecture located in the southeastern part of Kyushu.
+It is characterized by long hours of sunshine throughout the year and a mild climate.
 The most popular tourist attraction in Miyazaki Prefecture is Takachiho Gorge.
-Other must-see attractions include the world of wild horses that inhabit Cape Toimisaki, the southernmost point of Miyazaki Prefecture.
+In addition, the world of wild horses that inhabit Cape Toi, the southernmost tip of Miyazaki Prefecture, is a must-see.
+On this page, we will guide you through your trip to Miyazaki, including the attractions of Miyazaki Prefecture, places to visit and things to do.

 Outline of Miyazaki